ptvdawn/Test2/README.md

-trying to get comfortable with github.
+# trying to get comfortable with github.
+hello bye